 Only applies on String properties.
+Using matches against a null value always evaluates to false.

-5.8.3.3.10.3.
+4.8.3.3.10.3.
 The operator not matches

 The operator returns true if the String does not match the regular expression.
 The same rules apply as for the matches operator.
 Example: